Trump to flee Washington and seek rehabilitation in a MAGA oasis: Florida

 The White House is a fortress guarded by armed military ahead of Wednesday’s inauguration and now practically deserted.
 “It looks like a war zone around here,” one official said.

-Aides spent last week boxing up their offices and desks — White House chief of staff Mark Meadows’ wife, Debbie, was spotted packing a taxidermy bird into an SUV.
+Aides spent last week boxing up their offices and desks — White House Chief of Staff Mark Meadows’s wife, Debbie, was spotted packing a taxidermy bird into an SUV.
 Aides posed for goodbye photos; snared oversized framed snapshots of Trump’s presidency from West Wing walls; and scavenged for challenge coins and other mementos.

 Staffers stood on West Executive Drive for a big send-off Thursday for Larry Kudlow, the National Economic Council director and one of the most well-liked figures in the West Wing.